wingify/readme-central/docs/Best Practices/fme-sdks-performance-n-benchmarking.md

 ## Initialization Time

-VWO FME SDKs are optimized for fast, non-blocking startup.
+VWO FE SDKs are optimized for fast, non-blocking startup.
 When the init() method is called, the SDK asynchronously fetches the configuration settings from VWO DACDN, a globally distributed CDN.
 These settings contain all required data for flag evaluations, experiment configurations, targeting rules, and variable definitions.

 **Key Points:**